gzhihongwei/flow_to_3d/README.md

-# Flow to 3D: Recovering Object Motion and Reconstructing from Monocular RGB Video
+# Flow to 3D: Reconstructing a Moving Object from Monocular RGB Video

 We present our project Flow to 3D, built on top of [SEA-RAFT](https://github.com/princeton-vl/SEA-RAFT).
 We primarily rely on optical flow to find pixel correspondences because we have a stationary monocular RGB video and a rigid-body object moving in the video.
 From these pixel correspondences, we are able to recover the camera poses and 3D point cloud.
 We then use a sliding window approach to refine camera poses and the point cloud.